MSFFam-Technology/SPWR-PVS5-MSF2/README.md

 7) Open Powershell , and enter included commands to start the pre-configured monitor software(1)
 8) Open Powershell , and enter included commands to start the pre-configured gui software(2)

-9) Connect to gui web ui with web browser.
+9) Using the same computer, Connect to gui web ui with web browser.
 Password is included.
+       * Please note that you can connect to the gui from a remote machine on your LAN if you enter the address: http://<IP Address of machine running sunpower-pvs-exporter>:3000

-10) From within gui, navigate to create 'New' Dashboard.
+11) From within gui, navigate to create 'New' Dashboard.
     Import the dashboards created by ginoledesma:
     https://github.com/ginoledesma/sunpower-pvs-exporter/blob/master/docs/inverter_panel_config.json
     https://github.com/ginoledesma/sunpower-pvs-exporter/blob/master/docs/pvs_supervisor_panel_config.json
     https://github.com/ginoledesma/sunpower-pvs-exporter/blob/master/docs/summary_panel_config.json

-11) At this time you should see a graphical viewing of EACH of your Inverters with the gui software.
+12) At this time you should see a graphical viewing of EACH of your Inverters with the gui software.